 Lauded by Pope John Paul II as a model for other post-communist countries, this concordat was drawn up before the new constitution.
 Thus the Polish legal framework had to conform to the concordat, not vice versa and there could be no constitutional separation of church and state.

 This is a timid unilateral attempt by the Polish Government to “interpret” some of the more politically controversial items in the concordat.
-In the debate in the Polish parliament it was said that the Vatican promised orally to include this Polish contribution in the concordat as a standard “protocol”, but later declined to do so.
+In the debate in the Polish parliament it was said that the Vatican promised orally to include this Polish contribution in the concordat text as a standard “protocol”, but later declined to do so.

 This is not a concordat with the Vatican, but an agreement with the Polish episcopate, which shelters under the concordat.
 This pact between the Military Bishop and the Polish Border Guard enumerates the privileges for the Church but fails to itemise the costs for the taxpayers.